Capitalizing job titles

 - Dr. Eddy Campbell, vice-president (academic)

-- Reeta Tremblay, dean of the Faculty of Arts
+- Reeta Tremblay, dean of the Faculty of Humanities and Social Sciences

 - Dr. Arthur May, president emeritus of Memorial University